TRITIUM-CYBER-DEFENCE/CYBERDECK/README.md

 # CYBERDECK MK-1.0

+What happens when you mix some, redbull, a little fireball whiskey, a bunch of copper, silicone and sheer will?
+Why of course its the CYBERDECK MK1.0 !!

-Files and programs to build your own cyberdeck, using these scripts for ease of use on my pi400 cyberdeck build.
+This repo contains files and programs to build your own cyberdeck, im using these scripts for ease of use on my pi400 cyberdeck build.
-Its about as budget friendly I could get while keeping as much processing power I could squeeze out of a Pi.
+Its about as budget friendly I could get, while pushing as much processing power I could squeeze out of a Pi.
-Utilising Pi's keyboard computer combo and Adafruit / DFrobot screens and drivers, I created this nifty little network auditing and packet sniffing cyberdeck.
+Utilising Pi's keyboard computer combo and Adafruit / DFrobot screens and drivers, aswell as the muchloved Kali toolset and aircrack software, I created this nifty little network auditing and packet sniffing cyberdeck.
+May your Phase 1 recon and OSINT needs be considered done.
+With the CYBERDECK MK1.0
+T&Cs apply, check you local laws, im not responsible, Dont use it for bad, yadda yadda, insert legal documents here:

 I showed one of my friends after a couple beers and he said it looks like a yugioh card deck, see below:

 ![image](https://user-images.githubusercontent.com/111553838/235816204-10f7dd93-4c44-4003-a509-ce212c273afb.png)

 # INSTALLATION